bedita/docs/source/setup.rst

         bedita/bedita:latest

-This will launch a BEdita4 instance using ``SQLite`` as its storage backend.
+This will launch a BEdita instance using ``SQLite`` as its storage backend.
 It should become available at http://localhost:8090/home almost instantly.

-Replace ``bedita/bedita:latest`` with ``bedita4-local`` (or other chosen name) to launch a local built image.
+Replace ``bedita/bedita:latest`` with ``bedita-local`` (or other chosen name) to launch a local built image.

 Using PostgreSQL or MySQL